patrickstanciu/upstream-patrick/README.md

 Given that import processes are executed in parallel, there's a risk that emails corresponding to a specific `Message-Id` might be imported multiple times.
 Explain how you would ensure that only a single instance of an email is imported for each unique `Message-Id`?
 Your response may involve infrastructure or architectural changes if needed, but this is not required.
 Do not implement the solution, just describe the approach you would take.

+Preventing duplicate imports in a scenario where emails are processed can be done in multiple ways:

+The simplest and most effective method is to enforce uniqueness at the database level.
+You can achieve this by adding a unique constraint to the Message-Id field in the email table.
+This prevents the database from inserting duplicate entries based on the Message-Id.
+Also using transactions when inserting new emails into the database.
+Ensure that the operation either fully completes or rolls back in case of failure, such as when a duplicate is detected.

+This can be done also with application level locking: Before inserting an email, the service could acquire a lock based on the Message-Id.
+Redis can be used where each Message-Id acts as a lock key.
+Before processing each email, the service must acquire a lock on its Message-Id.
+If the lock is already held, the service waits or skips processing for that email.

+Another way would be using a message queuing system that supports message deduplication based on custom identifiers like Message-Id.
+AWS SQS, for example, offers deduplication for up to 5 minutes using a deduplication ID.

 ### Task 5: Testing

 What do you believe is the most effective strategy for testing this project?
 What is your philosophy regarding testing?

+**Unit Testing:**
+* Purpose: Ensure that individual components or functions behave as expected in isolation.
+* Components to Test: Classes and methods in isolation, such as EmailRepository, MessageRepository, ThreadRepository, EmailFetcherService, and utility functions like domain extraction from email addresses.
+* Tools: Use frameworks like Jest or Mocha for JavaScript/TypeScript.
+Mock dependencies using libraries like Sinon or Jest mocks.
+* Test Cases: Include scenarios for both expected behavior and edge cases.
+For example, testing the handling of invalid email formats, correct thread identification based on Message-Id and In-Reply-To, and error handling in database operations.

+**Integration Testing:**
+* Purpose: Ensure that different components work together as expected.
+* Components to Test: Interactions between repositories and services, such as the integration of EmailImportService with EmailRepository, MessageRepository, and ThreadRepository.
+* Tools: Frameworks like Jest with support for testing with a test database or using mocked database responses.
+* Test Cases: Test the import process with realistic data sets, ensuring emails are fetched, stored, and threaded correctly.
+Also, verify that duplicate emails are handled appropriately.

+**End-to-End Testing:**
+* Purpose: Validate the entire application from start to finish, simulating real-world usage.
+* Components to Test: The complete process from fetching emails to displaying messages.
+* Tools: Cypress or Selenium for web-based interfaces, or specialized tools if the service interfaces with email servers directly.
+* Test Cases: Simulate the daily operation of the service, including handling of large volumes of diverse emails and concurrent access scenarios to ensure the system performs well under stress and concurrency.

+Every layer of the application should be tested, from the smallest unit through to the complete system.
+Tests should not only cover expected use cases but also edge cases and potential misuse scenarios to ensure the system is robust.

+Testing should be integrated into the development process, with tests run automatically on code check-ins and as part of the build process.
+Testing should provide quick and clear feedback.
+This is crucial for fast-paced development environments and helps in early detection of issues.

 ## Feedback